 - bloating and discomfort lasting a few hours

-You can take paracetamol to control any pain you might have.
-Don’t take aspirin or non-steroidal painkillers such as ibuprofen.
+You can take paracetamol to control any pain.
+Don’t take aspirin or non steroidal painkillers such as ibuprofen.

-Your doctors will make sure the benefits of having the surgery outweigh the possible risks.
+Your doctors will make sure the benefits of having the surgery outweigh these possible risks.
 These include:

 - bleeding – contact the hospital if you start vomiting blood or if your poo is black

 - a sore throat that can last for up to 24 hours – contact the hospital if you have severe pain in your throat, chest or tummy (abdomen)